xicopitz/homepage/Service-Widgets.md

 ## Tautulli (Plex)

-You can find the API key from inside Tautulli at `Settings > Web Interface  > API`
+The Plex API is hard to work with and very segmented, to simplify integration, the Tautulli service is used instead.
+You can find the API key from inside Tautulli at `Settings > Web Interface  > API`.

 ```yaml
 widget: